-Network - A list of doctors, or other health care providers, and hospitals that a Contractor contracts with directly, or employs through a subcontractor, to provide medical care to its members.
+Network - A list of the doctors, other health care providers, and hospitals that a Contractor contracts with directly, or employs through a subcontractor, to provide medical care to its members.
+These providers are called "network providers" or "in-network providers."
+A provider that isn't contracted with the Contractor is called an "out-of-network provider."